Airport Security Badging and AOA Permits

 Palm Springs International Airport is dedicated to the safety and security of all operations, landside and airside.
 In order to ensure this, procedures have been established for gaining access by person or vehicle to the restricted areas of the airport.
 The following document will guide you through the various access levels and required procedures to obtain clearances to these restricted areas.

-Links to Required Documents (in PDF format)
+Links to Required Documents

-- Fingerprint/Badge Application (Download for fillable version)
+- Fingerprint/Badge Application (Download to obtain the fillable version)

 - AOA Vehicle Permit Packet